MJacred/godot-docs/contributing/development/core_and_modules/internal_audio_architecture.rst

 **Bus**
 Godot as an internal bus logic to separately control volume and audio effects applied to audio streams.
-All busses eventually feed into the master bus, which is output to the audio output device.
+All busses eventually feed into the master bus, which is output via the current audio driver to the selected audio output device.

 Seeking / Looping